Skip navigation

 Getting Smarter through Language

-To learn verb tenses more easily, it is a good idea to understand what verb tenses do, that is, how each verb tense puts an action or event in a particular time frame.
+To learn verb tenses more easily, it helps to understand how each verb tense places an action or event in a particular time frame.
 In this lesson, you will learn the concept of time frames, which will help you understand verb tenses in English and, in fact, in any new language you learn.

 Understanding Time Frames

-When you use verb tenses, you place actions, events, or states within a particular time frame.
+When you use verb tenses, you place actions, events, or states within particular time frames.

 For example, in the sentences below, all sentences are about the same action (studying) while the verb tenses place the action in different time frames.